-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments URL (If applicable) response/attendance comments received not accepted and reasons applicable) Non- The city utilized it's 0 Internet Outreach targeted/broad Facebook account to community reach citizens.
-Residents of Public 1 Newspaper Ad and Assisted La Crosse Tribune Housing
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+response/attendance comments received not accepted applicable)

-On February 22, 2023
+and reasons

+Non- The city utilized it's

+0 Internet Outreach targeted/broad Facebook account to

+community reach citizens.

+Residents of Public

+1 Newspaper Ad and Assisted La Crosse Tribune

+Housing

+On June 26, 2024, a a

-a public hearing will
+public hearing will be

-Non- be held at 3p.m
+Non- held at 3p.m during

-2 Public Hearing targeted/broad during the Economic
+2 Public Hearing targeted/broad the Economic and

-community and Community
+community Community

 Development

 Commission meeting.